SapitoSucio/froggo-guides/docs/script_commands.md

 \***getnameditem**(**<item id\>**,"**<name to inscribe\>**"|**<char id\>**);\
 \***getnameditem**("**<item name\>**","**<name to inscribe\>**"|**<char id\>**);

-This function is equivalent to using '`getitem`', however, it will not just give the character an item object, but will also inscribe it with a specified character's name.
+This function is equivalent to using ``getitem``, however, it will not just give the character an item object, but will also inscribe it with a specified character`s name.
 You may not inscribe items with arbitrary strings, only with names of characters that actually exist.
-While this isn't said anywhere specifically, apparently, named items may not have cards in them, slots or no - these data slots are taken by the character ID who's name is inscribed.
-Only one remains free and it's not quite clear if a card may be there.
+While this isn`t said anywhere specifically, apparently, named items may not have cards in them, slots or no - these data slots are taken by the character ID who's name is inscribed.
+Only one remains free and It's not quite clear if a card may be there.

 This function will return `1` if an item was successfully created and `0` if it wasn't for whatever reason.
-Like '`getitem`', this function will also accept an '`english name`' from the item database as an item name and will return `0` if no such item exists.
+Like ``getitem``, this function will also accept an ``english name`` from the item database as an item name and will return `0` if no such item exists.

 ---------------------------------------